Can I Remove the Doors Between My House and Conservatory?

 Part L: Conservation of Fuel and Power

-- Glazing U-values: Wall and door glazing should achieve U-values of 1.4 W/m²K or better.
+- Glazing U-values: Wall and door glazing should achieve 1.4 W/m²K or better.
 Roof glazing should achieve 1.0 W/m²K or better.

-- Overall thermal performance: The conservatory’s combined heat loss should not significantly increase your home’s overall energy consumption.
+- Overall thermal performance: Combined heat loss should not significantly increase your home’s energy consumption.

-- Heating provision: Adequate heating must be available in the conservatory space, typically through extension of your existing central heating system.
+- Heating provision: Adequate heating must be available in the conservatory space.

 Meeting these requirements is easier than ever with modern glass technology.
-New Generation Glass achieves U-values under 1.0 W/m²K while blocking up to 86% of solar heat, making Building Regulations compliance straightforward.
+New Generation Glass achieves U-values under 1.0 W/m²K while blocking up to 86% of solar heat.

 Part A: Structure